 O&O DiskImage 15

 Not amazingly beginner friendly, DiskImage 15 nonetheless offers lots of features for cloning drives, and should appeal more to tech-savvy users.

 It isn't the cheapest option, but as with a couple of the other packages here, cloning isn't all it can do.
 It also offers lots of backup tools, and is designed as much for those needing to keep regular backups of their hard drives as those who want to do a one-time clone an old drive to a new one.

-Although it’s primarily backup software, Todo Backup Free also includes a drive cloning feature.
-Given that it’s free, you’d expect it to be compromised, but that’s not really the case.
+Although it’s primarily backup software, Todo Backup also includes a drive cloning feature among its many talents.

 EaseUS supports Windows from XP up to Windows 10, UEFI boot, hardware RAID and all types of hard disks and SSDs.